 A flotation module is a 5 ft long plastic foam ‘noodle’ with a bungee cord going through its core.
 The bungee hooks at its ends enable attaching the module to Nylon eyelets around the cockpit.

 The flotation modules are essentially recovery accessories: In case you capsized your W500 kayak, flotation modules attached to its side (see figure below) can help preventing it from overturning, and if your kayak is overturned they help keeping it afloat, and by that make it easier for you to turn it back.

 In some cases, when your W500 kayak is laying on its side, the presence of a single flotation module or better – a pair of such modules under the top side of the lower hull can lead to the boat righting itself, and this is how it works:

 The top part of the lower hull is prevented from sinking by the presence of the side flotation module ‘A’.

 The flotation module helps keeping water from from getting in by pushing the cockpit rim above the surface.

 If water gets into the lower hull through the cockpit opening it will flow to area ‘B’ and make this part of the boat heavier.
 By making it increasingly heavy it would make it tilt and regain its normal position – that is with the cockpit opening facing upward.

-If your W Kayak doesn’t right itself in such a situation it’s easy to right it by unbalancing it.
+If your W500 Kayak doesn’t right itself in such a situation it’s easy to right it by unbalancing it.